groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/add/image/doc.md

     enable: true
     title: "GroupDocs.Watermark for Java API"
     content: |
-        GroupDocs.Watermark for Java is a complete watermarks management solution for Java applications.
-Developers can quickly perform watermarks manipulation operations like; add, edit, search and delete different types of watermarks from within documents of all popular file formats.
-It supports working with text and image watermarks in a variety of documents including PDF, Microsoft Word, Excel, PowerPoint, Visio, Email and image formats.
+        GroupDocs.Watermark for Java is a comprehensive solution for managing watermarks in Java applications.
+With this tool, developers can easily perform operations such as adding, editing, searching, and deleting different types of watermarks from documents in popular file formats.
+It supports working with both text and image watermarks in a variety of documents, including PDF, Microsoft Word, Excel, PowerPoint, Visio, email, and image formats.

-        GroupDocs.Watermark APIs are well supported on all major operating systems and Java versions including J2SE 7.0 (1.7), J2SE 8.0 (1.8) and Java 10.
+        GroupDocs.Watermark API supports all major operating systems and Java versions including J2SE 7.0 (1.7), J2SE 8.0 (1.8), and Java 10.

 ############################# Steps ############################
 steps: